The Swarm Intelligence Freeway-Urban Trajectories (SWIFTraj) Dataset -- Part II: A Graph-Based Approach for Trajectory Connection: Experiment

 Table~\ref{tab:time_deviation} summarizes the time alignment results in Exp1.
 Here, $\delta_{\text{est}}$ denotes the estimated time offset obtained from the proposed time offset optimization algorithm, while $\delta_{\text{gt}}$ represents the ground-truth time offset determined through manual synchronization.
 As shown in the table, the time offsets vary considerably across different video pairs, underscoring the necessity of explicit time alignment.
 The absolute error $|\delta_{\text{est}} - \delta_{\text{gt}}|$ remains small, ranging from 0 to 0.07~s.
 Given the video frame rate of 30 FPS, this corresponds to a deviation within approximately three frames.
 These results indicate that the proposed time alignment method achieves high accuracy and reliability.
+In practical terms, such a temporal error may translate into a small longitudinal displacement in the stitching region under high-speed freeway conditions.
+However, its effect is localized to the connection area between adjacent videos.
+This local offset may induce short-term fluctuations in the estimated speed near the stitching seam, but these fluctuations can be largely mitigated after trajectory smoothing.
+Moreover, because the temporal misalignment exists only between adjacent videos rather than within a single video, its influence on most subsequent analyses of traffic flow and driving behavior is limited.

 To further validate the alignment performance, the estimated time offsets are applied to video stitching for qualitative assessment.
 Fig.~\ref{fig:eva_time_deviation} presents representative stitched images after time alignment.
 The yellow dashed lines in these images indicate the stitching seams between adjacent videos.
-Observing the vehicles at the seam, it is evident that the left and right videos are effectively time-aligned, indicating the high accuracy in the estimated time offset.
+Observing the vehicles at the seam, it is evident that the left and right videos are effectively time-aligned, indicating the high accuracy in the estimated time offsets.

 In Exp2, Fig.~\ref{fig:exp1_time} illustrates the time alignment error under varying ground-truth time offsets and spatial transformation errors.
 Spatial transformation errors are simulated by adding Gaussian perturbations with mean $\mu$ and a fixed standard deviation of 6 to the ground-truth vehicle positions, thereby mimicking imperfect spatial alignment between overlapping UAV views.
 As shown in Fig.~\ref{fig:exp1_time}, for a fixed spatial offset, the time alignment error remains nearly constant across different ground-truth time offsets, demonstrating the robustness of the proposed method to varying temporal discrepancies between UAV videos.
 For a fixed time offset, the alignment error increases approximately linearly with the spatial offset.
 When the spatial offset approaches zero, the time alignment error is correspondingly close to zero, indicating that accurate spatial transformation is a prerequisite for precise temporal synchronization.
 These results demonstrate that the proposed time alignment algorithm achieves high accuracy under various time offsets, while also reveal a strong dependency of time alignment accuracy on spatial transformation quality.
 In this GCVT, high spatial transformation accuracy is achieved through manual annotation of feature points on the first frame of each video, which contributes to improved robustness and precision of the subsequent time alignment process.